a-sit-plus/signum/README.md

   ec {
     // you don't even need to specify the curve (P256 is the default) but we'll do it for demonstration purposes curve = ECCurve.SECP_256_R_1
-    // you could specify the supported digests explicity - if you do not, the curve's native digest (for P256, this is SHA256) is supported
+    // you could specify the supported digests explicitly - if you do not, the curve's native digest (for P256, this is SHA256) is supported
   }
   // see https://a-sit-plus.github.io/signum/supreme/at.asitplus.signum.supreme.sign/-platform-signing-key-configuration-base/-secure-hardware-configuration/index.html
   hardware {